jfelding/jfelding/README.md

 - Hydroponics: Gardening and herbs with a soil-less approach
 - Music: Singing and playing the piano
 - Kitchen Gadgets: Cooking and baking enthusiast
-- Repairs: Enjoy fixing bikes, hardware, and designing replacement parts
+- Repairs: Enjoy fixing bikes, hardware, and designing replacement parts, volunteering at Repair Café Denmark

 ## Miscellaneous
 - **Awards:**